 Research suggests that while there are benefits simply to writing the letter, you reap significantly greater benefits from delivering and reading it in person.

 The letter affirms positive things in your life and reminds you how others have cared for you—life seems less bleak and lonely if someone has taken such a supportive interest in us.
-Visiting the giver allows you to strengthen your connection with her and remember how others value you as an individual.
+Visiting the giver allows you to strengthen your connection with them and remember how others value you as an individual.